haacked/haacked.com/_posts/archived/2004-06-15-impedance-mismatch.aspx.markdown

 Interestingly enough, the term "Impedance", now bandied about in software engineering circles, is borrowed from electronics.
-I'm going to do a disservice to electrical engineers all over the world by offering a a very simple explanation.
+I'm going to do a disservice to electrical engineers all over the world by offering a very simple explanation.
 (My aplogies to you EEs out there).

 > **Impedance** is the measure of the amount that some object impedes